Wallumbilla North, Queensland: Education

 There are no schools in Wallumbilla North.
 The nearest government primary schools are Wallumbilla State School in neighbouring Wallumbilla to the south-west and Yuleba State School in neighbouring Yuleba to the south-east.
 The nearest government secondary schools are Wallumbilla State School (to Year 10 only) in neighbouring Wallumbilla to the south-west and Roma State College (to Year 12) in Roma to the west.
-However, given the distance to Roma, distance education and boarding schools are other options.
+However, given the distance to Roma, the alternatives are distance education and boarding school.